Multivariate Bicycle Codes

-Here, we introduce trivariate bicycle (TB) QLDPC codes to provide several novel low-weight codes with better encoding rates than comparable surface codes.
-We define TB-QLDPC codes by introducing an additional variable in the generating polynomials of the BB-QLDPC framework.
-The additional variable increases the feasibility region of our optimization over code parameters and allows for more codes within the framework.
-As a highlight, we find a weight-$5$ code with a single long-range check which encodes $4$ logical qubits into only $30$ physical qubits in a bi-planar toric architecture, while a comparable surface code requires $100$ qubits.
-We analyze the performance of our codes under depolarizing noise, where we find comparable noise suppression to similar surface codes.
-We make progress on the properties of TB-QLPDC codes.
-We prove that our TB-QLDPC codes up to weight-$6$ possess a bi-planar structure (see Proposition~\ref{proof:double_toric_structure_weight4} in Appendix~\ref{app::tannergraph}).
-This is not obvious given the presence of an extra variable and a different number of terms in the parity check matrices.
-Furthermore, we provide a weight-independent criterion to check whether a TB-QLDPC code has a toric structure (see Proposition~\ref{proposition:toriclayout}).
-We also show that all stabilizer checks are translational-invariant when the TB-QLDPC codes has a toric layout (see Proposition \ref{proposition:translationinvar}).
-Finally, we show that weight-$4$ TB-QLDPC codes can possess a tangled toric layout, where the Tanner graph corresponds to a deformed torus with some mismatched edges.
+Here, we introduce Multivariate Bicycle (MB) QLDPC codes to provide several novel low-weight codes with better encoding rates than comparable surface codes.
+We define MB-QLDPC codes in a general manner, and then focus on the concrete case of Trivariate Bicycle (TB) codes, which have three variable in the generating polynomials. \revA{As a highlight, we find a weight-$5$ $\dsl30, 4, 5\dsr$ TB code with a single long-range check which encodes $4$ logical qubits using only $60$ physical qubits in a bi-planar toric architecture, while a comparable surface code would require $200$ qubits.
+We design a depth-7 syndrome measurement circuit which preserves the distance even under circuit-level noise, in contrast to conventional depth-10 circuits.
+Under circuit level noise, our code has comparable noise suppression to surface codes and previously proposed weight-6 BB codes~\cite{Bravyi_2024,Berthusen_2024}.
+We also find for our codes several fault-tolerant logical circuits that can be implemented with transversal operations and SWAPs via automorphism groups~\cite{sayginel2024fault}.} We also make progress on the properties of TB codes by showing that TB codes up to weight-$6$ possess a bi-planar structure.
+Furthermore, we provide a weight-independent criterion to check whether a TB code has a toric layout structure.
+We also show that all stabilizer checks are translationally invariant when the MB-QLDPC codes have a toric layout.
+Finally, we show that weight-$4$ TB codes can possess a tangled toric layout, where the Tanner graph corresponds to a deformed torus with some mismatched edges.